What is bitcoin? A guide to investing, mining and risks

 Unforeseen risk

-Because cryptocurrencies are relatively new, there may be unforeseen risks in the future that are not evident now.
+Because cryptocurrencies are still relatively new, there may be unforeseen risks in the future that are not evident now.

 Investors who are looking to gain exposure should do their homework.
 Get familiar with the unique crypto terminology, use cases, investment products, and risks.